All Episodes

 She doesn't run to Twitter to call her opponents fat pigs or dummies.

-She just remembers who really needs someone on their side.
+No, she just remembers who really needs someone on their side.

 And she gets up and keeps right on fighting for the people who need her most.

-Mrs. Clinton, how Mrs. Warren, how is it that the middle class hasn't seen a wage increase in the entire eight years of Barack Hussein Obama and you people running the show?
+Mrs. Clinton, Mrs. Warren, how is it that the middle class hasn't seen a wage increase in the entire eight years of Barack Hussein Obama and you people running the show?

 Why is that?

-How does it how does so many people not working?
+How does so many people not working?

 How does that add up with you people looking out for everybody else?

-You've been looking out for the little guy for as long as I've been paying attention, and for as long as I've been paying attention, the little guy keeps getting the shaft, but you people.
+And for as long as I've been paying attention, the little guy keeps getting the shaft, but you people.

 And we'll be back.